Read on or use the links below to go straight to the sections that interest you.

-This type of label usually includes information on energy (kJ/kcal), protein, carbohydrate and fat.
-It may also provide additional information on saturated fat, sugars, sodium, salt and fibre.
+This type of label includes information on energy (kJ/kcal), fat, saturates (saturated fat), carbohydrate, sugars, protein and salt.
+It may also provide additional information on certain nutrients such as fibre.
 All nutrition information is provided per 100 grams and sometimes per portion of the food.

 How do I know if a food is high in fat, saturated fat, sugar or salt?

 There are guidelines to tell you if a food is high in fat, saturated fat, salt or sugar, or not.
 These are:

 High: more than 17.5g of fat per 100g